Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 Causes

-The reasons conjunctivitis in dogs and cats allergic reactions to dust, wool, plants, insects, smoke, medications, eye injuries, cleaning products, fungal diseases and infectious or viral diseases.
+Reasons conjunctivitis in dogs and cats are an allergic reaction to dust, wool, plants, insects, smoke, medications, eye injuries, cleaning products, fungal diseases and infectious or viral diseases.

 Forms of conjunctivitis